-As required under the CALWMP, the proposed amendment was to be referred to the Technical and Community Advisory Committee (TCAC) for consideration and the members comments were received by the Core Area Liquid Waste Management Committee.
+As required under the CALWMP, the proposed amendment was referred to the Technical and Community Advisory Committee for consideration and the members' comments were received by the Core Area Liquid Waste Management Committee.

-2. District of Oak Bay Uplands Combined Sewer Separation Public Consultation Process
+2. District of Oak Bay Public Consultation and Engagement